 The last week or ten days have been very hot and humid.
-Frequent threats of rain kept the clouds overhead almost all the time.
+Hot days are great for infrared.
+But, frequent threats of rain kept the clouds overhead almost all the time.
 When they were not totally covering the sun and creating a dreary sky, the clouds were very puffy, huge, varied in shape against the blue sky.

 I took the first couple of photographs outside the door of my doctor’s office in Providence at the corner of Waterman St. and Wayland Avenue.
 The stark metal structure of the lights towering over the soft clouds and the clouds mimicking the old house’s dome caught my eye.
 On the way home, I noticed the wind turbines were operational and took a detour by their location near Allens Avenue in Providence.

-Along the way, I went by the usual wilderness blocks with ivy growing around trees, an interesting low-growing fern-like plant and a bunch of Black-eyed Susans.
-Back at home, the tall and delicate Liatris created a lacey look.
+Along the way, I went by the usual wilderness blocks with ivy growing around trees, an interesting low-growing fern-like plant, and a bunch of Black-eyed Susans.
+Back at home, the tall and delicate Liatris created a lacy look.
 I decided to tone the low plant and the Liatris in the cool colors zone.
-The Black-eyed Susan cluster needed a different touch, with some local adjustments I gave them a little edgy and surreal look.
+The Black-eyed Susan cluster needed a different touch, with some local adjustments, I gave them a little edgy and surreal look.

-Let me hear what you think, and I hope you enjoy them like I enjoyed making them.
+Let me hear what you think, and I hope you enjoy them like I enjoyed making them as before.